 Looking after our winter wellbeing is even more important this year.
-Here are a few tips from me to stay on top of yours.
+Here are a few winter wellbeing tips from me to stay on top of yours.

-Looking for fun winter wellbeing things you can do by yourself (or withwho you live with, or one carefully selected other)?
+Looking for fun winter wellbeing things you can do by yourself, with friends or loved ones?

 What more can we do to keep any remnants of Seasonal Affective Disorder at bay, and fuel our hearts with love and positivity?

-If you’re ready for something new, just introducing a few of these winter wellbeing tips in your life will help with your mental health during one of the most difficult winters in our lifetime.
+If you’re ready for something new, just introducing a few of these winter wellbeing tips in your life will help with your mental health during a chilly winter.

 If you’re looking for winter wellbeing tips for the great outside, then here you go.
-Or, if inside is more your thing – keep scrolling.
+Or, if wellbeing tips for the inside are more your thing – keep scrolling.